anoop142/cowin-cli/README.md

 if name is not passed user will prompted to select one.

 ### Why cowin-cli generates  OTP first and prompt to input after selecting the Center?
 This is done to prevent waiting for OTP.
-It  may take some time to generate otp and receive it, this time can be used for selecting the center and enter opt after it.
+It  may take some time to generate OTP and receive it, this time can be used for selecting the center and enter OTP after it.
 ### Note
 By default we use tomorrow's date like the cowin portal.
 Not all states are implemented yet.